 The NJC plays a proactive crime prevention role.

 Our community engagement teams work closely with community leaders and groups, local services and government agencies to share resources and expertise to address the broader issues that adversely affect community safety.

 Our building is a community resource; that is community groups, residents and local not-for-profits use our facilities.
 We even run a social enterprise cafe.

 Being a resource and safe space for the community shows how justice centres can be as much a part of the of the fabric of community as, say local libraries, and offering a welcome shared place is a powerful symbol of accessible, transparent justice.

 Security with a smile

-As place that's many things to many people, we do not have 'airport' security at our door.
-Rather, our security guards greet people with a smile, help people navigate the building, and are in the background unless required to step forward.
+As place that is many things to many people, we do not have 'airport' security.
+Rather, security guards greet people with a smile, help clients and visitors to navigate the building, and are otherwise in the background unless required to step forward.

-There is always one member of the security team on patrol, including walking outside the building, and always one guard stationed on the court floor.
+There is always one member of the security team on patrol, including walking around the outside of the building, and always one guard stationed on the court floor.

 Build it, test it, launch it

-As the hub of justice innovation, we push ourselves to develop smarter and more efficient justice services.
-To date, we launched a number of Australian firsts, including the first online intervention application and addiction recovery app in the court environment.
+As the hub of justice innovation, we push ourselves to develop smarter and more efficient services.
+To date, we've launched a number of Australian firsts, including the first online intervention application and addiction recovery app in the court environment.